MarcLignarius/foodtruck/README.md

 - `cd foodtruck` Open up the cloned repository.
 - `open index.html` to open the application in your browser.

+Alternatively, click [here](https://marclignarius.github.io/foodtruck/) to view the site as a Github page.

 ## Known Bugs

 There are no known bugs as of this release.